LuisAngelFonseca-IMT/JetsonNANOCustomDataset/README.md

 `$python onnx_export.py --model-dir=models/’NameOfYourModel’`
 - Perfect, now save the .onnx  and the labels.txt file created in google Drive and download in your Jetson Nano.
+## Running the model in your Jetson Nano